Characteristic 2 type: Definitions

-where $O_2(M)$ denotes the 2-core, the largest normal 2-subgroup of M, which is the intersection of all conjugates of any given Sylow 2-subgroup.
+where $O_2(M)$ denotes the 2-core, the largest normal 2-subgroup (subgroup in which the order of every element is a power of 2) of M, which is the intersection of all conjugates of any given Sylow 2-subgroup.

 If this condition holds for all maximal 2-local subgroups M then G is said to be of characteristic 2 type.

 Gorenstein, Lyons & Solomon (1994) use a modified version of this called even type.